liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-[//]: # (I am currently a PhD student in IR LAB, the University of Amsterdam, work with Porf.
-Evangelos Kanoulas. )
+I am currently a PhD student in [IR LAB](https://irlab.science.uva.nl/), the University of Amsterdam, work with [Porf.
+Evangelos Kanoulas](https://staff.fnwi.uva.nl/e.kanoulas/) and [Dr.Panagiotis Eustratiadis](https://scholar.google.com/citations?user=lj5XzYUAAAAJ&hl=en).

-[//]: # ()
-[//]: # (Before that, I got my master degree at Southern University of Science and Technology, Department of Computer Science and Engineering, SUSTech-UTokyo Joint Research Center on Super Smart City Lab, where I am supervised by Prof. Xuan Song in SUSTech and Prof. Zipei Fan at the University of Tokyo. )
+Before that, I got my master degree at Southern University of Science and Technology(SUSTech), Department of Computer Science and Engineering, SUSTech-UTokyo Joint Research Center on Super Smart City Lab, where I am supervised by [Prof. Xuan Song](https://scholar.google.com/citations?user=_qCSLpMAAAAJ&hl=zh-CN) in SUSTech and [Prof. Zipei Fan](https://scholar.google.com/citations?user=OMny2bEAAAAJ&hl=zh-CN) at the University of Tokyo.

-[//]: # ()
-[//]: # (What's more, I received a B.E. degree in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications in 2020.)
+What's more, I received a B.E. degree in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications(BUPT) in 2020.

+I have previously interned at Huawei and Pinduoduo, and I have also worked at TEMU.
 {style="text-align: justify;"}